raygj/consul-content/kubernetes/consul-minikube/readme.md

 `exit`

-## Deploy services with Kubernetes
+## Step 4 Deploy services with Kubernetes

 - because the Connect injector was enabled in your `...-values.yaml` file, all the services using Connect will automatically be registered in the Consul catalog
 - deploy two services (front and back end)